How we test pressure washers

 Some pressure washers come with a wide range of accessories that make them look like excellent value, but they do a poor job of cleaning surfaces and cars.
 Others look basic, but blast dirt from your garden pathways like a dream.

 The only way to tell if a pressure washer is any good is to clean a range of different surfaces with it, which is why Which? does exactly that in our independent lab tests.
-Our recommended Best Buy pressure washers take the risk out of choosing a new pressure washer.
+Our recommended Best Buy pressure washer take the risk out of choosing a new pressure washer.

 - How well does the pressure washer clean?